 Note: This blog post is from 2011.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Have you ever found (or heard others complain) that sometimes ColdFusion doesn't stop (or it takes a long time to do so)?
+And I may revise the content as necessary.Have you ever found (or heard others complain) that sometimes ColdFusion doesn't stop (or it takes a long time to do so)?
 It can be especially challenging when you're running CF on Windows as a Service, for reasons I'll explain here and in a follow-up entry.

 First, this one will help you perhaps find why it's so slow.
 You may just have been looking in the wrong place for that diagnostic information.
 Second, the next entry will offer tips to handle on better handling the situation (that the Windows service is slow to stop, and timeouts in the Windows Services panel itself) which you may need to consider until you do solve the root cause problem (or in case it happens again for other reasons).

 (Note that most of this info will apply as well if your problem is that CF's taking a long time to start, also.)

 As some of you know, I do CF server troubleshooting as an independent consultant.
 In helping several people a week, this is a fairly common complaint.
 This also came up on a mailing list today, so I decided to offer these thoughts here.

 Generally, the explanation for why CF is taking so long to stop (and perhaps also, to start) will be logged (if you are patient enough to wait for it to really go down.
 More on that in a moment.)

 Of course, if you run CF from the command line, then the error would be shown in the command line console.
 But nearly everyone running CF on Windows will instead be running it as a service.
 In that case, things get more challenging.